whit/django-devicetype-templates/README.rst

 django-devicetype-templates is a library that detect device type by browser's user agent string and serves different templates for each type.

+If standard responsive layouts does not fit all of your needs and if you do not want to use some hacky template loaders with thread locals, you may find this library useful.

 Requirements
 ------------